Skin Journal: The History

 January.
 This is the worst stage of the cysts when they were REALLY bad.
 This one was not only just hideous, but EXTREMELY painful.
 I also get similar on my chest, but more often my upper shoulders and mid back.
 My face really blew up at the start of 2018.
 I believe it to be partially due to the new extreme elimination of food and no more birth control so my body and hormones, and everything was in a purge mode or just freaking out.

 June.
 The cysts I’d get started showing up less frequently, but when they did get disrupted or bursted, it was less blood and liquid puss, and more of a solid form as you can see on the tissue.
 (Sorry these are pretty gross, and graphic).
 You can also see how dry and dehydrated my skin is.
 I moved to a much drier state.
 My dairy & egg free diet is in full swing here.
 Still no birth control and a simple skincare routine.
 I also began working out regularly and consumed more water.
-Breakouts seemed to happen more frequently, specifically during my menstrual cycles. *I do not recommend purging or squeezing your breakouts like I did here.
+Breakouts seemed to really happen more frequently, specifically during my menstrual cycles. *I do not recommend purging or squeezing your breakouts like I did here.
 If you can help it, don’t touch, let it do its thing or go see a dermatologist or aesthetician to professionally drain or extract.

 Upper shoulder cyst.